KHUSHU1501/fragments/README.md

 ## How to configure cURL & jq in windows:

 - After downloading and extracting the package, add the location of curl.exe & jq.exe to path variable in the system variables.
+  <sub>_Note_: use `curl` in command prompt (not in powerShell).</sub>

 ## How to run eslint: